woubraim/shared_control/README.md

 ### Launch OAK camera for this package

-For this visual servoing package, launch the OAK camera with depth disabled and a custom RGB configuration file:
+For this Shared Control package, launch the OAK camera with depth disabled and a custom RGB configuration file:

 ```bash
 ros2 launch depthai_ros_driver_v3 driver.launch.py \